GOD IN THE BURNING BUSH

 Many servants of God today, like Moses, have fled from their duty posts, mission fields or places of divine assignment because of fear, failure, frustration, defeat, discouragement, or disappointment.

-Many believers ordained or appointed by God for the deliverance of their families or communities are presently somewhere far away from their mission fields and places of divine assignment, completely engrossed or immersed in mundane affairs.
+Many believers ordained or appointed by God for the deliverance of some peoples, tribes, communities, or nations are presently somewhere far away from their mission fields and places of divine assignment completely engrossed or immersed in mundane affairs.

-It will undoubtedly take “a burning bush experience” for such people to awake out of their slumber, and like Moses, turn aside from all distractions to step into their God-ordained purpose or destiny in life.
+It will undoubtedly take “a burning bush experience” for such people to wake up out of their spiritual slumber, and like Moses, to turn aside from all distractions to step into their God-ordained purpose or destiny in life.